ukui/kylin-nm/README.md

     It provides a GUI for users to connect or disconnect wired or wireless network which managed by NetworkManager.
     Users can also create new wired network and configure a old network.
     By click button at left bottom in the main window, a network configure window of NetworkManager will show in the screen.
-    Users can get some information about network directly by clicking one item in the network list, these information shown in extention area.
+    Users can get some information about network directly by clicking one item in the network list, these information shown in extension area.

 # BUILD KYLIN-NM
     down the source sode